RCA Records: 2000s

 In 2002, BMG fully acquired J Records, which it had founded in 2000 as a joint venture with Clive Davis.
 Davis was then named chairman of RCA Records and J Records under the auspices of a new entity, the RCA Music Group, which included RCA Records, J, and Arista Records.
 In 2004, Sony and BMG merged their music divisions to create Sony BMG, and in 2007, the RCA Music Group was rebranded as the BMG Label Group.
 In 2006, Sony BMG merged its former Broadway music and classical labels, including Red Seal and Gold Seal, to Sony Masterworks.
 Legacy Recordings, Sony Music Entertainment's catalog division, reissued classic albums from RCA.

 In April 2008, former Zomba Label Group president and CEO Barry Weiss was appointed chairman of the BMG Label Group, and Davis was named chief creative officer of Sony BMG worldwide.
 In October, Sony acquired BMG's 50% ownership and the BMG Label Group was merged with the Jive Label Group to establish the RCA/Jive Label Group.
 It included RCA, Jive, J, Arista, Polo Grounds, LaFace Records, Volcano Entertainment, Hitz Committee, Battery Records, and the Verity Gospel Music Group.

-The decade marked a period during which RCA Records had notable success in the pop genre, with Christina Aguilera, Kesha, Pink, Kelly Clarkson and Pitbull scoring multiple #1 hits on the Billboard Hot 100 charts.
+The decade marked a period during which RCA Records had notable success in the pop genre, with Aguilera, Kesha, Pink, Kelly Clarkson and Pitbull scoring multiple number one hits on the Billboard Hot 100 charts.